 The Master of Teaching (Secondary) is a two-year postgraduate course, available both full time and part time.

-The Master of Teaching (Secondary) course provides foundational understandings of the Secondary school contexts (Year 7 – Year 12) in state, Catholic and independent schools, with a particular emphasis on teaching from a Christian perspective.
+The Master of Teaching (Secondary) provides foundational understandings of the Secondary school contexts (Year 7 – Year 12), with a particular emphasis on teaching from a Christian perspective.
 The course equips students with effective teaching and learning strategies to apply their knowledge, expertise and experience to engage the adolescent learner.
 Students are equipped to integrate Christian worldview perspectives into their teaching.

 The maximum time allowed for the completion of the Master of Teaching (Secondary) is eight years.
 Extensions beyond this time may be approved where extenuating circumstances exist.

 Students who successfully complete 8 units of the Master of Teaching (Secondary) but are unable to complete the remainder of the course may exit with the Graduate Diploma in Teaching Studies.
 The Graduate Diploma in Teaching Studies does not satisfy the requirements for registration with the Queensland College of Teachers.

 Master of Teaching (Secondary) course admission information, including the ATAR/selection rank, and student profile for the Master of Teaching (Secondary) can be found here.